-This article will describe how you can configure L2TP/IPsec VPN on Windows 10.
+This article will describe how to connect L2TP/IPsec VPN on Windows 10

 - Windows 10